dreamcatcher-tech/dreamcatcher-tech/website/blog/2023-11-04-JIT-applications.md

 ### Pricing Model:

 Setting the price of consumption of Jitters is a difficult and delicate subject.
-The just in time nature prohibits a manual pricing model, and so the automated version necessary for operation is provided:
+The just in time nature prohibits a manual pricing model, and so the principles behind the automated version necessary for operation is provided:

 #### **Dynamic Pricing**: